robmathers/rogersusage/README.md

 ### Configuration
 The script will prompt for a My Rogers login ID (typically an email address) and password.
 You can also provide one with the command line parameters: `-l USERNAME` (or `--login=USERNAME`) and `-p PASSWORD` (or `--password=PASSWORD`).
 These will supersede any stored login details.

  Upon a successful login, the script stores the login ID for later use.
 If the keyring library is installed, it will also securely store your password.
+This behaviour can be disabled by using the `--no-save` option.

 ### Options
  - `-h`, `--help`